 Yes, ETFs help diversify your portfolio, but relying on just one ETF can still leave you exposed.
 Mix it up with ETFs covering different sectors, industries, and regions.

-Markets can be unpredictable.
+Markets can turn sharply — protect your positions with stop-loss orders.
 A stop-loss order helps you manage risk by automatically selling your ETF if the price drops below a set level.
 It’s a smart way to protect your investment.

 6. Not checking liquidity